taplytics/Taplytics-Android-SDK/EXPERIMENTS.md

 #### Setup

-To set up a code experiment in Taplytics, please refer to the [Taplytics code-based experiment docs](https://taplytics.com/docs/guides/code-experiments).
+To set up a code-based experiment in Taplytics, please refer to the [Taplytics code-based experiment docs](https://taplytics.com/docs/guides/code-experiments).

 #### Usage